SehuiJang/kotlin_exercise/README.md

 THIS IS MARKDOWN FILE AS TO VSCODE SETTING FOR KOTLIN.

+If you have trouble installing and setting VSCode, you can consider the online playground - https://try.kotl.in/

 # Step
 You need to install:
 1. Java -> I've installed ```24.0.1```.